Helios113/deep_nano/content/authors/Enrico/_index.md

   - PhD Students

 ---
-Enrico is an PhD student in an H2020 MSCA EU project called DESING-EID.
-His work is mainly focus on aspects related to III-V materials epitaxial growth on silicon, TEM analysis and development of a machine learning algorithm for defect classification.
-He also foresee the development of simulation framework to model the electronic and optical properties of individual defects.
+Enrico is an PhD student in the H2020 MSCA EU project called DESING-EID.
+His work mainly focuses on aspects related to III-V materials epitaxial growth on silicon, TEM analysis and development of a machine learning algorithm for defect classification.
+He also works on the development of a simulation framework to model the electronic and optical properties of individual defects.